-Welcome To Your Complete Guide To The Adorable Yorkshire Terrier!
+Your Complete Guide To The Yorkshire Terrier!

-These are tiny dogs with huge personalities, and we are not surprised you’d love to have one.
+We are not surprised you’d love to have one.

 You have probably already had your heart stolen by the Yorkie’s small stature.

-The Yorkshire Terrier is a lively and enthusiastic member of the popular Toy Group of dogs.
+The Yorkshire Terrier is a member of the popular Toy Group of dogs.

 Where Do Yorkshire Terriers Come From?